cybergarage/go-job/doc/overview.md

 ### Arbitrary Function Execution

 `go-job` allows registration and execution of **any** function using Go’s `any` type for arguments and results.
-The executor can be defined with any number of input and output parameters or complet sturucts.

-`go-job` allows registration and execution of **any** function using Go’s `any` type for arguments and results.
-The executor can be defined with any number of input and output parameters or with complete struct definitions.
+The executor can be defined with any number of input and output parameters or with struct definitions.

 #### Simple Function Example